Paleobiota of the Kristianstad Basin: Flora

-The Campanian flora of the Kristianstad Basin thrived in a warm, humid, subtropical environment, likely a lush, forested floodplain or coastal wetland adjacent to a shallow marine embayment, similar to modern coastal wetlands and subtropical forests of northern Australia, particularly areas like the Daintree Rainforest The presence of abundant dinoflagellates and marine invertebrates in the palynological and fossil assemblages suggests that plant remains were transported from nearby terrestrial habitats into a nearshore marine setting.
+The Campanian flora of the Kristianstad Basin thrived in a warm, humid, temperate to subtropical environment, likely a lush, forested floodplain or coastal wetland adjacent to a shallow marine embayment.
+The presence of abundant dinoflagellates and marine invertebrates in the palynological and fossil assemblages suggests that plant remains were transported from nearby terrestrial habitats into a nearshore marine setting.
 The dominance of thermophilic angiosperms like Debeyea haldemiana, alongside cycadophytes and conifers, points to a climate with high temperatures and significant rainfall, supporting dense vegetation, while absence of mangrove-specific taxa and the presence of floodplain-associated genera indicate that the flora originated from inland forests or wetlands rather than intertidal mangroves.

 Lycophyta Megaspores from the Åsen locality include Triletes, Verrutriletes, Baculitriletes, Echitriletes, and Richnospora.
 The paleoenvironment suggests a terrestrial to marginal aquatic setting, likely a wetland or floodplain with periodic inundation, supporting lush vegetation, as indicated by megaspores, fossil flowers, and Normapolles pollen grains.
 Modern analogues are freshwater marshes, swamps, or lake margins where Isoetes grow in shallow, nutrient-rich waters with emergent or submerged vegetation.

 Local flowers have been found preserved as excepcional 3D fossils, atributted to their charcoal composition.
 These fossils where probably washed out into litter acummulations after local forest fires.
 No strong evidence supports mangroves in the Campanian at Åsen.
 Fossil stems with mangrove-like habits lack modern mangrove adaptations and were likely freshwater or marginally marine.